Torres, Tanaka lead Yankees over Astros 7-0 in ALCS opener - WHIZ News

 Greinke, acquired at the trade deadline for these kind of moments, produced another lackluster playoff start.

+“The Yankees, they can come at you in a lot of different ways,” Astros manager AJ Hinch said.

 Tanaka, who won Game 1 of the ALDS, struck out four and walked one.
 He faced the minimum through six innings thanks to a pair of double plays.
+The 68 pitches he used to get through six innings are the fewest a pitcher needed to get through six in a postseason game since Atlanta’s Greg Maddux threw 67 in six innings in the NLDS against the Giants in 2002.
 Three relievers finished up the shutout.

+“Obviously the number’s there and I guess I’m flattered.
+But the happiest thing for me is us being able to get the W,” Tanaka said through a translator.

 Torres put the Yankees out front with an RBI double in the fourth.